asm2212/quiz_app/README.md

 # quiz_app
-Quiz App: An app that presents a series of questions and displays the score at the end.
+flutter challege 6 Quiz App: An app that presents a series of questions and displays the score at the end.